 Background and THERapy approach

-I received my Ph.D. in Counseling Psychology from Fordham University, and have trained and practiced in a variety of settings with diverse clients and clinical concerns.
-(See Services for specialty areas.)
-I have several years of experience in university counseling centers, and enjoy working with undergraduate, graduate, and law students, as well as people navigating transitions into or out of school.
+I work with folks mainly in their 20s-40s, with diverse experiences and in a wide range of life stages.
+I also have several years of experience in university counseling centers, and enjoy working with undergraduate, graduate, and law students, as well as people navigating transitions into or out of school.

 I like to get to know you as a whole person, together developing a nuanced understanding of your current concerns, history, identities, strengths, and struggles.
 I am interested in exploring how your unique experiences have shaped your sense of self, others, and the world.
 I also focus on helping you develop a more authentic, integrated, and honest self.
 I believe that the less energy we spend trying to deny, hide, avoid, or change painful aspects of ourselves and our experiences, the more energy we have to pursue what brings meaning and fulfillment to our lives.